department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

 You can apply for disability benefits online.
-Depending on what type of disability claim you’re filing, you’ll file your claim either using eBenefits or the online application.
-We’ve listed all the steps below so when you’re ready, you can apply for this tax-free monetary benefit.
-Find out how to apply.
+Depending on what type of disability claim you’re filing, you’ll apply either using eBenefits or the online application.
+We’ve listed all the steps below.
+Find out how to apply for this tax-free monetary benefit.

 </div>